Ricette di Sicilia

 - 4

-Place the biscuits on a baking tray, brush with a little beaten egg, and bake at 200°C for about 30 minutes until golden.
+Place the biscuits on a baking tray, brush lightly with beaten egg, and bake at 200°C for 30 minutes until golden.

 - 5

-Lower the oven temperature to 100°C and bake for a further 10 minutes to dry them out properly.
+Lower the oven temperature to 100°C and bake for a further 10 minutes to dry them out completely.

 💡 Tips and Variations